|

 the ingredients...if "corn" or "corn meal" (or similar) is

-in the first few ingredients, it isn't as good as if those
+in the first few ingredients, it isn't viewed to be as good as if those

 ingredients were lower on the list.
 Better yet, avoid a